efento/Efento-NB-IoT-sensors-remote-configuration-examples/README.md

 5. Once a device sends a message with ACK, the server will respond with the new configuration

 ## Examples
-To get device info from the device use
+To get device info from the device use:

     response_payload = create_response_payload.get_device_info()

-To set rules on the device use
+To set rules on the device use:

     response_payload = create_response_payload.create_new_rules()